Level Cross, Randolph County, North Carolina: Naming

-The community was so named on account of its flat main intersection, or level crossroads.
+The community was named on account of its flat main intersection, or level crossroads.

 Notable people

 Level Cross is the hometown of the Petty racing family, beginning with patriarch Lee and his sons, driver Richard and engine builder Maurice.
 Richard was born in Level Cross in 1937 and his brother Maurice was born there in 1939.
 It was also the birthplace of their cousin, crew chief Dale Inman in 1936.